Covering $\mathsf{Irrep}(S_n)$ With Tensor Products and Powers: Proof of Theorem and Corollaries

 \section{Proof of Theorem~\ref{thm:criterion} and Corollaries}

-In this section we first prove Theorem~\ref{thm:criterion} and then prove its corollaries.
-As mentioned in the introduction, the strategy is to apply Theorem~\ref{thm:SaxlFourth} to the staircases inside the Young diagrams (in the sense of Proposition~\ref{prop:commonrows}) and then apply the semigroup property.
+In this section we prove Theorem~\ref{thm:criterion} and then its corollaries.
+As mentioned in the introduction, the strategy is to apply Theorem~\ref{thm:SaxlFourth} to the staircases inside the Young diagrams (in the sense of Proposition~\ref{prop:commonrows}) and combine this information via the semigroup property.